mieubrisse/activitywatch-screentime-webhook-loader/README.md

 ActivityWatch Screentime Webhook Loader
 ========================================
-This repo contains a small script, `load-screentime-data.sh`, to pull your screentime data from an [ActivityWatch](https://activitywatch.net/) server running locally and POST it to a webhook using basic auth (which in my case is [n8n](https://n8n.io/), but could be anything).
+This repo contains a small script, `load-screentime-data.sh`, to pull your screentime data from an [ActivityWatch](https://activitywatch.net/) server running locally and POST it to a webhook using basic auth.
+My webhook is [n8n](https://n8n.io/), but yours could be anything.

 Screentime is defined as any time in which you're not AFK, and not seeing the login screen or [LookAway](https://lookaway.app/).